 How long can a dog stay in a crate at night?

-Dogs sleep at night as people do.
-So there is nothing wrong with locking your dog in a crate if necessary.
-It can help if the dog tends to snoop around the house, disturbing himself and other family members.
+Dogs sleep at night just like people.
+So there’s nothing wrong with locking your dog in a crate when needed.
+This can help if the dog tends to snoop around the house and disturb himself and other family members.

 By the way, I have a separate article about should you lock your puppy in his crate at night.

 But the exact time you can leave your dog crated at night depends on the situation.
-You have to consider, for example, how long the dog can hold his bladder in check.
-Puppies under six months probably need to go to the bathroom at night.
+For example, you need to consider how long the dog can keep his bladder under control.
+Puppies under six months of age will likely need to go to the bathroom at night.
 On the other hand, older animals can take 7-8 hours or more.

 What’s the danger of keeping a dog in a crate for too long?

 Sure, dogs can tolerate regular long confinement, but it’s not good for their health and your relationship.
-Here are some implications for dogs (according to PETA):
+Here are some consequences for dogs (according to PETA):

 For these reasons, the animal welfare organization PETA opposes long-term crating but still agrees that sometimes crates can be used:

-I joined in with that statement.
+I joined in with this statement.
 While a crate can be handy for dog owners, it should not be overused.
 Instead, use it thoughtfully and with love for your pet!

-How to know if your dog is comfortable in the crate
+How to tell if your dog is comfortable in the crate

 You may have to keep your dog in a crate for an extended time.
-How do you know that your pet is not suffering from it?
+How can you be sure your pet is not suffering from it?
 I would say it’s okay under the following conditions:

-Any changes in behavior, diet, stool, etc., indicate that your pet should not stay in the crate that long.
+Any changes in behavior, diet, bowel movements, etc. indicate that your pet shouldn’t stay in the crate for so long.

-I also recommend a camera like this, with which you can monitor your dog from your smartphone from anywhere.
-With the camera, you will see if your Fido is doing well and won’t be too worried.
+I also recommend a camera like this.
+It allows you to monitor your dog from your smartphone from anywhere.
+With the camera, you can see if your Fido is doing well and not have to worry.

 There are a few conditions that allow you to use the crate for more than 4 hours:

-- ✅The dog must be accustomed to the crate.
-It will be very stressful if your pet is unfamiliar with crates or if you have only left it only for 5-10 minutes before.
+• ✅The dog must be accustomed to the crate.
+It will be very stressful if your pet isn't familiar with the crate.

-- ✅Leave food and water.
-Use bowls that attach to the crate.
+• ✅Provide food and water.
+Use bowls that can be attached to the crate.

-- ✅Take the dog for a good walk before crating.
-The dog should have enough time to pee and poop and also get plenty of exercises.
-Then the animal won't feel so bored in the next few hours.
+• ✅Take the dog for a walk before crating.
+He should have enough time to pee and poop, and also get plenty of exercise.
+Then the animal won't be so bored in the next few hours.

-- ✅Do not leave your dog for long periods regularly.
-If you have to do this often, consider alternatives such as a playpen or babysitter for your dog.
+• ✅Don't leave your dog alone for long periods of time on a regular basis.
+If you have to do this often, consider alternatives like a playpen or a babysitter for your dog.

 To keep your Fido from getting bored, leave him toys, but they should be safe.
 I made a personal list of the best crate toys.
 You can check it out.